For fifty years,

 Adagio Health meets the health & wellness needs of diverse communities, regardless of income, with a focus on women.

-Adagio Health improves the health of communities by continually aligning our services with the needs of vulnerable communities.
+Adagio Health improves the health of communities.

 Providing high-quality health and wellness services in a respectful setting focused on compassion, care and commitment to every patient and client.